GlobalWebIndex/challenge-python-v1/README.md

 - the Dinosaur with the above, plus:
   - a list of typical colours (up to four),
-  - a descriptionwhose,
+  - a description,
   - and two images.

 Additionally, the admin can create, edit, delete:
 - the PetDinosaurs, and
 - the DinoOwners.

 ### Roadmap / TODOs

-There is one exception in the aove tasks: remove the image from the admin site.
+There is one exception in the above tasks: remove the image from the admin site.

-TODO: Also, a good idea is to delete the images folder associated with a dinosaur upon the deletion of the specific dinosaur.
+TODO: delete the images folder associated with a dinosaur upon the deletion of the specific dinosaur.
+TODO: add a population script

 ## Second Part